Techiral/A-Z-Python-Projects/README.md

 5. **Create a Pull Request:** Go to the [A-Z-Python-Projects repository](https://github.com/Techiral/A-Z-Python-Projects/) on GitHub and click on the "New Pull Request" button.
 Select your branch, add a descriptive title and comments, and submit the Pull Request.

 6. **Review and Collaborate:** Collaborate with the maintainers and other contributors to address any feedback and get your Pull Request merged.

+7. **Reference:** Mention your username in the Contributors Section below.

 ---